Kevnz/wdcnz-code/README.md

-# React comment box example
+# React code samples from WDCNZ Talk

-This is the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).
+This is code was inspired from the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).

 ## To use